gvwilson/thirdbit/teaching/live.md

 ## Embrace Mistakes

 No matter how well prepared you are, you will be making mistakes.
-Typo's are hard to avoid, you may overlook something from the lesson instructions, etc. This is OK!
+Typos are hard to avoid, you may overlook something from the lesson instructions, etc. This is OK!
 It allows learners to see instructors' mistakes and how to diagnose and correct them.
 Some mistakes are actually an opportunity to point something out, or